ugovaretto-blogs/bwv1079/_posts/2020-07-22-varargs-patterns-2.markdown

   <a href="https://godbolt.org/z/cx57GT">run</a>
 </div>

-## Index sequences
+## Integer sequences

-As shown above index sequences are used to expand the variable argument parameter pack in case of non-type, integral, template parameters.
+As shown above integer sequences are used to expand the variable argument parameter pack in case of non-type, integral, template parameters.
-This type has been available since the *C++14* standard, but it might be useful to look at an actual minimal implementation.
+This type has been available since the *C++14* standard, but it might be useful to look at an actual minimal implementation which helps in better understand vardiadic template pack expansion rules.

 The type itself is only useful to transfer the non-type template argument list to a function or class and it is rarely used directly.

 See [here](https://en.cppreference.com/w/cpp/utility/integer_sequence) for sample usage.

-The implementation of a compile-time integer sequence is straightforward, while normally templates are expanded recursively decrementing a counter and reducing the number of elements passed to the next iteration step, in this case the counter gets incremented but the non-type template list grows at each step.
+The implementation of a compile-time integer sequence is straightforward; while normally templates are expanded recursively through reverse inheritance patterns, decrementing a counter and reducing the number of elements passed to the next iteration step, in this case the counter gets decremented but the non-type template list grows at every step.

-A new number equal to the size of the computed argument list plus one.
+A new number equal to the size of the computed argument list plus one is generated at each expansion step.
 This works because in zero-based indexing the size of the sequence is always equal to one plus the last index value.